isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-08-17-post-Plant Pest Control.md

 	</ul>
 	<br>
 </section>

 <section>
 	<h4 id="mechanical_control">Mechanical or physical control</h4>
 	<img title="Crops enclosed inside netting, protecting them from pests.
 Photo by Jacqueline Chua." src="/images/Hardscapes/Netting%20(1).jpg">
-	<p>Mechanical control, also known as physical control, involves the use of hardscapes or tools to physically remove or stop pests from reaching the plants.
+	<p>Mechanical control, also known as physical control, involves the use of <a href="/page-index/hardscapes/hardscapes/">hardscapes</a> or tools to physically remove or stop pests from reaching the plants.
 This is particularly effective for preventing larger pests from causing damage to your plants.</p>
 	<p>Some common methods are:</p>
 	<ul>
 		<li><a href="/page-index/horticulture-techniques/pruning/">Pruning</a> off affected plant parts and disposing them away from the garden to prevent further spread. </li>